What can biofeedback help you with?

 Galvanic skin response (skin conductance) biofeedback

-There are three vital parts of biofeedback training:
+There are three important steps of biofeedback training:

-Gaining awareness of your own body's physical responses to stress
+Gaining awareness of your own body's stress response

 Learning and mastering new skills to help re-train your body and nervous system

-Biofeedback is an active training, and therefore people who go through the process are gaining skills they can use throughout their entire lives.
-In addition to the personal goals people set for themselves, there are two over-arching objectives:
+In addition to the personal goals people set for themselves, there are two main objectives: